dysfunctional-illusionist/dys-illuverse-website/src/thanks astro/README.md

 themes are supposed to be non descript, whilst "home", "writing", etc. are more juicy with actual like... content, charset, title

+## Docs API
+it's totally unsafe to store keys in a public repo, so i'm having to save my service account key in an environment var in netlify (and non-synced env on my machine :))